 Where are the metal edges?!

+We get asked about metal edges regularly.
+Since skis and snowboards need metal edges, it seems only natural to expect Drift boards to have them.
+While they would very easy to add to the Drift boards, we are sticking to our guns we do not have plans to add metal edges.
+Why not?
 Despite conventional wisdom that says you need metal edges to climb well, we have not found them to be worth the extra cost and weight in our testing.
 Drift boards were designed exclusively for uphill travel.
 Metal edges and sidecut on skis and snowboards exist primarily to help them turn while sliding downhill, not to provide grip when climbing.
 There are approach skis on the market that include full metal edges, sidecut, and even p-tex base material.
 These are not design features for uphill travel, they are holdovers from conventional downhill construction.
-While a metal edge my sometimes help skis cut into firm snow, their impact is negligible compared to the existing edge on our Drift boards.
+When it comes to firm snow or sidehill traction with Drift boards, there are a couple factors much more important than metal edges:

-Ultimately it's the skins that provide traction.
-If a ski or splitboard is only on the metal edges at an angle, they are going to slide downhill.
+Ultimately it's the skins that provide uphill traction.
+If a ski or splitboard is only on the metal edges at an degree of angle, they are going to slide downhill.
 Traction depends on skin material in contact with the snow, period.
 We bring our skins all the way the edge of the Drift boards, so the edge is never meant to contact the snow anyway.
 If a ski or split has an advantage in firm snow, it is the relative skin surface area that is still able to contact that snow when sidehilling compared to the much shorter Drift boards.
 In such situations we find taking a more direct uphill route works well.

-Be safe and have fun out there.
+Be safe and have fun out there!